gaucho-labs/leptos-hotkeys/README.md

 leptos_hotkeys = { version = "0.2.0-alpha.1", features = ["ssr"] }
 ```

-We also offer other feature flags that enhance developer experience, to learn more read [feature-flags](#feature-flags).
+We also offer other feature flags that enhance developer experience, see [feature-flags](#feature-flags).

 ### `provide_hotkeys_context()`